icezimmer/2DImageConesDetection/README.md

 2. Load the dataset compressed in format '.7z' (i.e. *'ConeDataset.7z'*) in the *'Dataset'* folder; the dataset must contain the images and the annotation files (for each image a file .txt with the annotation of the cones);
 3. Run it.

+*P.S.*: A tiny dataset consisting of 60 images with annotation of the cones is provided in the Dataset folder.

 # Skeleton

 ```